awkk111/SD-webui-lowvram-Directml-AMDGPU/README.md

-run the code using lappy, now need to download other stuff. download lcm models from net, rename to model,safetensors copy it to models directory.create directory from where you will run app.py.
+run the code using lappy, now need to download other stuff.

+download lcm models from net,

+rename to model.safetensors copy it to models directory.create directory from where you will run app.py.

 install python and below pkgs.